dusty-nv/jetson-inference/docs/aux-streaming.md

 videoSource* input = videoSource::Create("/dev/video0", options);
 ```

-These settings will try to match the closest resolution/framerate available, but it's recommend to check your [camera formats](#v4l2-formats) first.
+The input source settings will try to match the closest resolution/framerate available, but it's recommend to check your [camera formats](#v4l2-formats) first.

 <p align="right">Next | <b><a href="aux-image.md">Image Manipulation with CUDA</a></b>
 <p align="center"><sup>© 2016-2020 NVIDIA | </sup><a href="../README.md#hello-ai-world"><sup>Table of Contents</sup></a></p>